 Insulating a wall with insulation slab

-Insulating a stud wall that’s been built for solid wall insulation is easy with the use of insulation slab thanks to its semi-flexibility and rigidity.
-Known for its ability to be friction fit into 400mm and 600mm centres, insulation slab can be friction fit into a stud wall frame without the need for any fixings.
-It can just be pushed into place and then covered over with plasterboard.
+You can easily insulate a stud wall built for solid wall insulation using insulation slabs, thanks to their semi-flexibility and rigidity.
+Insulation slabs fit snugly into 400mm and 600mm centres, allowing you to friction-fit them into a stud wall frame without any fixings.
+Simply push the slabs into place and then cover them with plasterboard.

-There are many non-igniting and fire-rated options available in the form of insulation slabs too so using this insulation can provide a degree of safety and peace of mind for the whole family.
+There are many non-igniting and fire-rated options available in the form of insulation slabs, too.
+Therefore, using this insulation can provide a degree of safety and peace of mind for the whole family.

 Insulating a wall with insulation board

 Insulation boards have long since been a staple in the insulation industry.
-It has grown from offering standard, highly insulating boards to providing options that boast eco-friendly credentials, thin build-ups and even additional fire-resistant and acoustic properties.
-Insulation board makes covering large areas extremely quickly as they can be fixed in place and covered with plasterboard for a quick finish.
+There are now many options that boast eco-friendly credentials, thin build-ups and even additional fire-resistant and acoustic properties.
+Insulation board makes covering large areas a fast process.
+This is because they can be fixed in place and covered with plasterboard for a quick finish.

-Insulated plasterboard also offers users a range of similar benefits as the insulation and final plaster finish is rolled into one.
-This can have an impact on floor space in solid wall constructions, as a thicker build-up is required to achieve the desired values.
+Insulated plasterboard also provides users with multiple benefits, as it combines insulation and the final plaster finish into one product.
+However, in solid wall constructions, achieving the desired performance values may require a thicker build-up, which can affect floor space.
 Overall, this can be an efficient method for time-saving when insulating a wall.

 Here at Insulation Superstore, we have experienced advisors who can offer sound and sensible advice regarding your project.
 Trained by manufacturers with the technical knowledge required to assist you, contact our advisors with build specifications, a blueprint of what you’re looking to achieve, or even just a broad idea of what your aim is.
 Contact our advisors by using our live chat in the bottom right-hand corner or by phoning us on 01752 692 206.